ksielemann/beet_pangenome/README.md

 This repository contains scripts relevant for the investigation of the beet pangenome for:

-## A) employing *k*-mer- and gene-based methods to resolve the parental relationships of the tetraploid wild beet *B. corolliflora* and
+### A) employing *k*-mer- and gene-based methods to resolve the parental relationships of the tetraploid wild beet *B. corolliflora* and

-## B) identifying regions not present in the cultivated sugar beet, but associated with traits with relevance for breeding.
+### B) identifying regions not present in the cultivated sugar beet, but associated with traits with relevance for breeding.

 ------------------------------------

-### A) employing *k*-mer- and gene-based methods to resolve the parental relationships of the tetraploid wild beet *B. corolliflora* and
+### A)

 Five different approaches were developed to investigate the parental relationships of the tetraploid wild beet *B. corolliflora*.
 The following scripts are provided in this repository: